vkrishna6/vchigurupati_reference1/README.md

-# vchigurupati_reference

-1. Create a Docker file with a base image
-2. Download and unzip the contents of jmeter application into the application directory using root account.
-3. Update permissions on application directory to UserID running the container.
-4. Update/switch the user account to a different account to run the container and application.
-5. Add WORKDIR instruction to keep the current working directory to the application directory.
-6. Add ENTRYPOINT to keep the container in running status.
-7. Pushed the final image to the docker public repository - command to pus the image "docker push vchigurupati/vchigurupati_vkrishna6ubi9_jmeter_v5_6:latest".

-## Commands used to create image, run container, execute/start a session in running container, tag an image, push image to docker repository.

-1. docker build -t imagename:version
-2. docker run --name containername imagename:version
-3. docker exec -it containerID sh
-4. docker image tag LocalImgaeName:version dockerusername/repositoryname:tag
-5. docker push dockerusername/repositoryname:tag

-additional commands - docker ps; docker images, docker start/stop containername, docker rm containername, docker rmi imagename

 # 📦 vchigurupati_reference: JMeter Docker Image

 This repository provides a custom Docker image built on **Red Hat UBI 9** with **Apache JMeter 5.6** pre-installed.
 It's designed for learning and reference purposes, showcasing key Dockerfile instructions and image lifecycle commands.